Are you open during Coronavirus (Covid-19) lockdown?

 - If we subsequently feel your pet does need to be seen:

 - We will ask you (if you are well and are not following isolation protocol) to phone us when you arrive at the practice so that we can arrange to collect your pet safely from you.
 We will ask you to wait in the car while we examine your pet and will discuss the with you examination outside keeping at a safe 2m distance

 - If you have symptoms of coronavirus or are in isolation, please let us know as alternative arrangements will need to be made.

 Can I catch Covid-19 from my pet, or can my pet catch it from me?

-The virus is generally passed from person by person by coughing and sneezing, and although there is evidence that it can survive on some surfaces and materials for periods of time, there is no current evidence that pets can spread the virus from person to person.
-It’s good hygiene practice to wash your hands after stroking or cuddling your pet, and not to allow your pet to lick your face.
+The virus is generally passed from person by person by coughing and sneezing, and there is no current evidence that companion animals can spread the virus from person to person.

 - Restrict contact with pets as a precautionary animal health measure until more information is known about the virus.

 - If your pet requires care, wash your hands before and after any interaction with them and wear a face mask if possible.

-- If your pet shows any clinical signs, do not bring your pet to the vet but call the practice for advice and alert them to the household’s status.
+- If your pet shows clinical signs, please do not take it to the vet but call the practice for advice and alert them to the household’s status.